raravena80/blog/content/post/2018-04-16-running-scylla-in-kata.md

 ```

-Then I ran the same tests on the same machine without Kata containers.
+Then I ran the same tests on the same machine without Kata Containers.

 Write test: